ftnapps/smapinntpd/ReadMe.txt

 5. Compilation
 ==============
-JamNNTPd should compile with most compilers.
+SmapiNNTPd should compile with most compilers.
 I use gcc under Linux and MinGW under Windows.
-To compile JamNNTPd, go to the src directory and type either "make linux" or "make win32" depending on what platform you are compiling JamNNTPd on.
+To compile SmapiNNTPd, go to the src directory and type either "make linux" or "make win32" depending on what platform you are compiling SmapiNNTPd on.
 After a successful compilation, you will find a file called "jamnntpd" or "jamnntpd.exe" in the src directory.

 6. Compatibility